The General Service Conference (Timeline)

 Afternoon:

-Lunch together as a Conference, unless a Conference Committees need more time, then they will have lunch delivered to their meeting room.
+Lunch together as a Conference, unless a Conference Committee needs more time, then they will have lunch delivered to their meeting room.

 All Reports